maso1905/employee-api/README.md

+> 1. npm install - for node_modules
-> Disable browser extensions when on localhost, as it may cause error.
+> 2. Disable browser extensions when on localhost, as it may cause error.

 # Getting Started with Create React App